ryangleason82/CarPics/README.md

 - Inline the callback
   - Arrow function in the onSubmit={event => this.onFormSubmit(event)}

+### Unsplash API

+- Create requests to pull fake data from an API
+- unsplash.com/developers

+### Axios vs Fetch

+- Axios
+  - 3rd party package
+  - Very easily installed using npm
+  - A lot of the small details are taken care of for you
+- Fetch
+  - Function built into modern browsers
+  - No installation needed.
+Final application size is smaller
+  - Far more basic than axios

 ### Misc Notes

 - No parentheses when we pass a callback function to an event handler like "onChange"
 - Naming convention for event callbacks
   - (on), name of the element (Input), event that we are watching for (Change)
   - onInputChange
-- ## TypeError: Cannot read property 'state' of undefined
+- TypeError: Cannot read property 'state' of undefined